5 Amazing Things to Do in Iceland in Winter (Epic Experiences!)

 Don’t miss the black sand beach, also called Diamond beach, at Jokulsarlon Glacier Lagoon if visiting Iceland in winter!
 Diamond beach is located just across the road from the famous glacial lagoon.
 The scenery here changes all the time so make sure to check on both sides of the bridge.
 To me, this was the most special winter experience in Iceland.
 I could have stayed on that beach the whole day!

 You can drive to Jokulsarlon glacier lagoon with a rental car, or take an organized tour.
-Note that Jokulsarlon is really far from Reykjavik and if you decide to visit Jokulsarlon from Reykjavik in one day, it will be a very long day in the car.
+Note that Jokulsarlon is really far from Reykjavik, and if you decide to visit Jokulsarlon from Reykjavik in one day, it will be a very long day in the car.
+Here you can find the best guided tours to Jokulsarlon!

-3. Discover the Ice Caves in Iceland
+3. Discover Natural Ice Caves

 How amazing would it be to walk inside a glacier?!
 Visiting a natural ice cave is one of the winter-only experiences in Iceland, so don’t miss it.
 Every ice cave is different and you never really know what you’ll get to see before you go in, but they are a truly mesmerizing wonder of nature.
 Definitely a bucket list experience and undoubtedly, one of the best Iceland winter activities.